Hudsn/morph/language.md

 Here's an example of what it looks like in the `map()` builtin:

 ```
-map(src.my_array, entry ~> {
+map(@in.my_array, entry ~> {
     SET return = entry.value.item
 })
 ```

-In this example, the array `src.my_array` is being made available via the `entry` variable in the arrow function.
+In this example, the array `@in.my_array` is being made available via the `entry` variable in the arrow function.

-The statements in the curly brackets will run for EACH item in `src.my_array`, which can be accessed inside the brackets as part of the `entry` variable.
+The statements in the curly brackets will run for EACH item in `@in.my_array`, which can be accessed inside the brackets as part of the `entry` variable.
 In the case of `map()`, it's `entry.value`, but the point is that `entry` is the inner variable that will be used to access your initial data.

 You can ignore the `return` variable for now, since it's specific to the `map` function.